 - Be familiar with some important theorems on integration, convergence of sequences of functions.
 (These will be assumed in future mathematics modules.)

-- Know how to use Fourier methods, separation of variables, results from vector analysis (divergence and Stokes' theorem in particular), complex analysis and variational methods
+- Know how to use Fourier methods, separation of variables, results from vector analysis (divergence and Stokes' theorem in particular) and complex analysis

 - Have a good working understanding of the principles of quantum mechanics, statistical mechanics and electromagnetism

 - Have studied further topics in mathematics and physics including fluid mechanics

 - Be aware of your particular strengths and be ready to choose which modules to study in your third year